 READING COURSES (60R AND 91R): Honors candidates in their last year at Harvard can choose to enroll in Math 60r to allow more time for senior thesis work.
 A person can take Math 60r in the fall and/or spring semester.
 Math 60r is SAT/UNS only and does not count for concentration requirements.
-A person taking Math 60r in the fall must submit a one-page plan of thesis (including at least a preliminary bibliography) to Cindy Jimenez (cindy@math.harvard.edu) by 4 pm of the last day of the fall reading period in order to get the SAT grade.
+A person taking Math 60r in the fall must submit a one or two page plan of thesis (including at least a preliminary bibliography) to Cindy Jimenez (cindy@math.harvard.edu) by 4 pm of the last day of the fall reading period in order to get the SAT grade.

 If you want to learn a particular topic not covered in a regular course or a tutorial, you can consider taking a Math 91r reading course with a faculty member.
 To do this, you must find a faculty member willing to supervise your reading, as well as secure approval from the Director of Undergraduate Studies.
-Make sure that you, your supervisor, and the Director of Undergraduate Studies clearly agree on the topic, structure, frequency of meetings, and the grade requirements before you sign up for 91r.
+Make sure that you, your supervisor, and the Director of Undergraduate Studies clearly agree on the topic, structure, frequency of meetings, and the grade requirements before you sign up for Math 91r.
 You should know exactly what is expected of you and how much guidance to anticipate.
 Ordinarily, Math 91r will not count for concentration requirements.

 CROSS-REGISTRATION AT M.I.T.: Students can cross-register to take a course at M.I.T.
 This may be a useful option in years when a particular course is not offered at Harvard.
 Logic and Combinatorics offerings at M.I.T. have proven especially popular with Harvard students.
 Generally, classes at M.I.T. start on a different date then Harvard courses so be aware of this when you register for an MIT course.
 You can get concentration credit for M.I.T. courses if you talk to the Director of Undergraduate Studies before registering.
-Cross-registration petitions can be obtained via my.harvard.
+Information about how to cross register can be found in the Harvard Handbook for Students.